 - Is there enough space for hinged doors to open?

-- What will you put in the wardrobe?: clothing for all seasons, shoes, bed linens, etc..
+- What will you put in the wardrobe?
+Clothing for all seasons, shoes, bed linen, etc..

 - Do you need a lot of hanging space?

 If you will be using the wardrobe on a daily basis, you will need to consider the most practical option based on your lifestyle and what you will be storing in it.
 For example, a wardrobe in the main bedroom will need to be able to store a lot more clothes and household linen than a wardrobe in a guest room.